Environmental Health

 Pools, Spas, Spraygrounds, Water Parks, and Beaches

-LCDH licenses and inspects public swimming pools, spas, spraygrounds and bathing beaches to ensure safe and sanitary conditions at these facilities.
-Pools are tested for chlorine or other disinfectant levels, pH, total alkalinity, cyanuric acid, water clarity and other parameters.
-Facilities are also checked to make sure all equipment is operating properly, required safety equipment is present, life guards (if required) are certified, and that there enough guards on duty.
-Summer pools are usually checked every two weeks during the operating season.
-Indoor pools are checked less often, but throughout the entire year.
-View our Pool Inspection Database.
+LCHD licenses and inspects public swimming pools, spas, spraygrounds, and bathing beaches.
+Our inspections are designed to ensure safe and sanitary conditions at these facilities.
+We test pools for chlorine or other disinfectant levels, pH, total alkalinity, cyanuric acid, water clarity, and other parameters.
+We also check facilities to ensure all equipment is operating correctly, the required safety equipment is present, and the documentation requirements are met.
+Summer pools are inspected monthly during the operating season, while indoor pools are checked once every 4 months throughout the year.

-Bathing beaches are inspected for safety compliance and water samples are collected and analyzed for bacteria to determine if the water quality is acceptable for swimming.
+Bathing beaches are inspected for safety compliance, and water samples are collected and analyzed for bacteria to determine whether water quality is acceptable for swimming.

 Rabies control image